gaweki/pomodoro_menubar/docs/05-advanced-features.md

    - Long break (15m) after the 4th session
 3. Click **⏹️ Stop Pomodoro** to end early.

-> **Note:** If you're in Manual Mode and enter fixed schedule hours (e.g., it becomes 09:00 on a weekday), the dynamic schedule is automatically cleared.
+> **Note:** If you're in Manual Mode and enter fixed schedule hours (based on your `SCHEDULE` definition), the dynamic schedule is automatically cleared to follow the fixed routine.

 ---